 The claim settlement ratio does not mention anything about the claims experience itself.
 In our experience, there are several factors that influence the claims experience.
 How quickly are the valid/ approved claims paid?
 How easy is the claims process itself in terms of the form length, documentation etc?
 How helpful is the call-center when you make a call to get some information?
 Will your family have to follow-up repeatedly to get the right information?
 All this together will provide some insight into how smoothly your claim will be processed.

-The claim settlement ratio gives no idea about this experience.
+The claim settlement ratio of insurance companies gives no idea about this experience.